owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

   background:cron       Use cron to run background jobs background:webcron    Use webcron to run background jobs

-This example selects cron to run background jobs
+This example selects Cron to run background jobs

 ::